gerardgilliland/BirdingViaMic/README.md

 Google Play: https://play.google.com/store/search?q=Birding%20via%20mic&c=apps&hl=en

-You can load the database by loading the app from the above GooglePlay.
-You will need permission from BirdLife International and IUCN RedList to distribute it and permission will be given only if it is non-commercial.
+You can load the database with the IOC World Bird List by loading the app from the above GooglePlay.
+You will need permission from BirdLife International and IUCN RedList if you intend to share it.